Wrist Arthroscopy in Dallas, Frisco, Prosper, and Wylie, TX

 Whether during wrist arthroscopy or after, complications are uncommon.
 Infections, nerve damage, severe edema, bleeding, scarring, and tendon tears are all possibilities.
 Before your operation, your doctor will go over the risks of arthroscopy with you.

-Contact SPORT Orthopedics and Physical Therapy Today
+Contact SPORT Orthopedics + Physical Therapy for Wrist Arthroscopy Today